 Complaints will be acknowledged within 7 working days of receipt.
 Complaints will be investigated and a full reply will normally be issued within 4 weeks of receipt.
 Where it is not possible to issue a full reply within 4 weeks, a holding reply will be issued within that period indicating when a full response might be expected.

 Complaints raising issues about the merits of a proposal which is still being considered by the Commission will not be responded to until the decision in that case has been issued.
 If legal proceedings are initiated while a complaint is being considered by the Commission, the matter will be addressed through the legal process and not through the complaints system.

 Method of Investigation

-All complaints will be investigated by senior Commissioners or administrative staff not directly involved in the matter at issue and will be replied to in writing.
-If dissatisfied, the complainant may request a meeting with the senior officers who investigated the complaint to discuss the response.
+All complaints will be investigated by the Chief Commissioner or the Deputy Chief Commissioner or by senior administrative staff not directly involved in the matter at issue, and will be replied to in writing.
+If dissatisfied, the complainant may request a meeting with the person or persons who investigated the complaint to discuss the response.

-Complaints are reviewed by a Panel consisting of two members appointed respectively by the Royal Town Planning Institute and the Bar Council.
-Panel members are required to have an understanding of the Northern Ireland planning process and can not be former members of the Planning or Water Appeals Commissions.
+Complaints are audited by a Panel consisting of two members appointed respectively by the Royal Town Planning Institute and the Bar Council.
+Panel members are required to have an understanding of the Northern Ireland planning process and cannot be former members of the Planning Appeals Commission or the Water Appeals Commission.